 Quality assurance (QA) is critical to any thriving call center.
 Without it, you have no way of knowing how agents are truly performing, and your customers won’t receive top-notch service.

-A proper contact center QA program helps your organization retain happy customers, improve brand and voice consistency, and keep agents in check.
+A proper contact center QA program helps call centers retain happy customers, improve brand and voice consistency, and keep agents in check.

 Defining Quality Assurance – A Quick Refresher

 So, what exactly is call center quality assurance?
 Simply put, it is a process or set of strategies designed to help align your organization’s goals with how your agents interact with customers.

 For example, if it’s essential that most of your customer calls are resolved in a set amount of time, a good quality assurance system can be implemented to help track this to see how your agents are doing against a given benchmark.
 Based on the data received from the QA program, you’ll be able to coach and train agents to work towards this business goal and others important to your call center.